Adaptive Linear Programming Decoding of Nonbinary Linear Codes Over Prime Fields: Introduction

 The remainder of this paper is organized as follows.
-In \cref{sec:basics}, we establish notation and give a short overview of some background material.
-The relationship between Flanagan's embedding and the constant-weight embedding is characterized in \cref{sec:embeddings}. \Cref{sec:general_results} establishes general polyhedral properties (dimension, affine hull, and box inequalities) of the polytope mentioned above and studies its symmetries by introducing \emph{rotation}.
-Then, in \cref{sec:bb}, we present a construction method for valid inequalities for the convex hull of the constant-weight embedding of an SPC code defined over the prime field $\F_p$ for general $p$.
-In \cref{sec:explicit_3_5_7}, we tailor the general framework developed before for $p \in \{3,5,7\}$.
+In Section~\ref{sec:basics}, we establish notation and give a short overview of some background material.
+We fully characterize the relationship between the two Euclidean embeddings of finite field elements used throughout this work in Section~\ref{sec:embeddings}.
+Section~\ref{sec:general_results} establishes general polyhedral properties (dimension, affine hull, and box inequalities) of the codeword polytope of a nonbinary linear code and studies its symmetries by introducing \emph{rotation}.
+Then, in Section~\ref{sec:bb}, we present a construction method for valid inequalities for the convex hull of the constant-weight embedding of an SPC code defined over the prime field $\F_p$ for general $p$.
+In Section~\ref{sec:explicit_3_5_7}, we tailor the general framework developed before for $p \in \{3,5,7\}$.
 In particular, we prove that for $p=3$, the framework provides a complete and irredundant description of the embedded codeword polytope of a ternary SPC code under the constant-weight embedding.
-A separation algorithm based on the principle of dynamic programming (DP) for efficient (relaxed) ALP decoding of general (non-SPC) nonbinary codes over \emph{any} prime field is presented in \cref{sec:ALP_q}; \cref{sec:ALP_q3} describes an efficient implementation of this algorithm for the special case of $p=3$.
-In \cref{sec:ACG}, we outline an efficient method to search for cut-inducing redundant parity-check equations using Gaussian elimination, generalizing the \emph{Adaptive Cut Generation (ACG)} algorithm from \cite{zha12}.
-In \cref{sec:ptom}, we briefly consider the case of nonbinary codes over the general field $\mathbb{F}_q$ of size $q = p^m$, where $m>1$ is integer.
-In particular, we adapt the relaxation method proposed in \cite{liu14,hon12} for fields of characteristic $p=2$ to any characteristic $p > 2$.
-Numerical results for both LDPC and high-density parity-check (HDPC) codes for various field sizes and block lengths are presented in \cref{sec:numerical_results}.
+A separation algorithm based on the principle of dynamic programming (DP) for efficient (relaxed) ALP decoding of general (non-SPC) nonbinary codes over \emph{any} prime field is presented in Section~\ref{sec:ALP_q}; Section~\ref{sec:ALP_q3} describes an efficient implementation of this algorithm for the special case of $p=3$.
+In Section~\ref{sec:ACG}, we outline an efficient method to search for cut-inducing redundant parity-check (RPC) equations using Gaussian elimination, generalizing the \emph{Adaptive Cut Generation (ACG)} algorithm from \cite{zha12}.
+In Section~\ref{sec:ptom}, we briefly consider the case of nonbinary codes over the general field $\mathbb{F}_q$ of size $q = p^m$, where $m>1$ is integer.
+In particular, we adapt the relaxation method proposed in \cite{liu14,hon12} for fields of characteristic $p=2$ to any characteristic $p > 2$ \revtwo{by representing a parity-check constraint over the finite field $\mathbb{F}_{p^m}$ by a set of $p^{m}-1$ $p$-ary parity-check constraints.
+In particular, the convex hull of a parity-check constraint over $\mathbb{F}_{p^m}$ is relaxed by considering the intersection of the convex hulls of the $p^{m}-1$ corresponding $p$-ary parity-check constraints.} Numerical results for both LDPC and high-density parity-check (HDPC) codes for various field sizes and block lengths are presented in Section~\ref{sec:numerical_results}.
 The results show that our proposed ALP decoder outperforms (in terms of decoding complexity) the decoder from \cite{fla09} (using both the plain and the cascaded LP formulation).
-Also, using an appropriately generalized ACG-ALP decoding algorithm, as described in \cref{sec:ACG}, near-ML decoding performance can be achieved for short block lengths.
-Finally, we draw some conclusions and give an outline of some future work in \cref{sec:conclu}. \end{notms}
+Also, using an appropriately generalized ACG-ALP decoding algorithm, as described in Section~\ref{sec:ACG}, near-ML decoding performance can be achieved for short block lengths. \revone{For comparison purposes we also show the performance of sum-product (SP) decoding \cite{mackay98}.} Finally, we draw some conclusions and give an outline of some future work in Section~\ref{sec:conclu}. \end{notms}